QuarkChain/w3mail/README.md

 ```

 #### Send Mail
-Generate a mail key, encrypt the mail key with the sender's and recipient's public keys, and then use the key to encrypt the mail content.
+Generate the mail key, encrypt the mail key with the public key of the sender and recipient, and encrypt the content of the mail with the mail key.

-The length of encrypted mail keys is fixed at 112 bits, so they can be uploaded to the blockchain as a whole before the content of the mail.
+The length of the encrypted mail key is fixed at 112 bits, and they are spliced before the content of the mail and uploaded to the blockchain.
 ```
 export async function sendEmail(emailId, driveKey, sendPublicKey, receivePublicKey, toAddress, title, message, fileId) {
     const emailKey = await deriveMailKey(driveKey, emailId);